List of journalists killed in Turkey

 Following the killing of Armenian journalist Hrant Dink in Istanbul on 19 January 2007 various lists of journalists killed in Turkey since the early 20th century were published.
 One such list was published by the Turkish Association of Journalists (tr: Türkiye Gazeteciler Cemiyeti).
 It contains 68 names of journalists killed between 1909 and 2022.
 A "Platform of imprisoned journalists" published a list in April 2012 that contained 112 names.
 Yet, it is difficult to obtain detailed information in particular on early cases, in order to determine whether the deaths had been assassinations directly linked to the profession of the victims.

 It also appears that some people were not journalists by profession, but affiliated to certain publications as readers, vendors or even part-time publishers of political comments.
 These people will not be included in the lists, apart from people who were killed because they distributed certain publications.

-In some cases, the state has been involved in the deaths Kurdish journalists.
+In some cases, the state has been involved in the deaths of Kurdish journalists.